footfish/ivrswitchboard-fullstack/client/README.md

 - *Times* - Where the user can build a schedule for call routing.
 - *Open* - The 'phone menu switchboard' which is used during the scheduled opening hours
 - *Closed* - The 'phone menu switchboard' which is used during the scheduled closing hours
-- *Recordings* - (not implemented) management of recordings used for playback.
+- *Recordings* - management of recordings used for playback.

 The app is a re-implementation of an active commercial switchboard server side application (no api).
 The app uses a 'page submit' approach which is most suitable for a live switchboard (allows review before activation).